 For the Cream Cheese Frosting:

-Preheat oven to 350 degrees.
-Grease and flour an 8 inch square cake pan.
+- Preheat the oven to 350 degrees.
+Grease and flour an 8 inch square cake pan. set aside.

-Add dry ingredients to wet ingredient and stir with rubber spatula until just a few streaks of flour remain.
-Fold in carrots until mixture is just combined.
+- Add the dry ingredients to the wet ingredients and stir with rubber spatula until just a few streaks of flour remain.
+Fold in carrots until the batter is just combined.

-Using a rubber spatula, transfer cake batter to prepared pan.
-Bake for 30-35 minutes or until a skewer or toothpick poked into the center of the cake comes out clean or with a few moist crumbs attached.
+- Using a rubber spatula, transfer cake batter to prepared pan.
+Bake for 30-40 minutes or until a tester poked into the center of the cake comes out clean or with a few moist crumbs attached.
 Set cake aside to cool.

-Meanwhile, make the frosting: Combine butter and cream cheese in work bowl of a stand mixer.
-Beat with the paddle attachment on medium high until fluffy and fully combined, scraping down the bowl with a spatula as necessary.
+- Meanwhile, make the frosting: Combine butter and cream cheese in work bowl of a stand mixer.
+Beat with the paddle attachment on medium until fully combined, scraping down the bowl with a spatula as necessary.

-Reduce speed to low and add powdered sugar.
-Once it is combined with the butter and cream cheese, add vanilla extract and return mixer speed to medium high and beat until the frosting is light and fluffy, stopping to scrape down the sides of the bowl once or twice.
+- Reduce speed to low and add powdered sugar, vanilla and a pinch of salt.
+Return the speed to medium and beat until the frosting is completely smooth, about 1-2 minutes, stopping to scrape down the sides of the bowl once or twice, as necessary.

-Once cake has cooled completely, spread frosting on top.
+- Once cake has cooled completely, spread evenly frosting on top.
 Serve or cover and refrigerate until ready to serve.